ORTHOIN3D/interntest/README.md

 ## Evaluation criteria

-- Do not block, ask questions, the test objective is to "simulate" a team work
+- Do not get stuck, ask questions, the purpose of the test is to simulate a teamwork
 - Add comments/documentation in your delivery
 - Use git and commit regularly, the commit comment will be read, and the quality of the git history will be evaluated
 - Quality of code: try to respect the good practices of the using language